sebjilke/sebjilke.github.io/_pages/publications.md

 ## Articles

 [//]: # (Forthcoming)

+Andersen, S., Bruntse, M., S., James, O. & **S. Jilke**. (forthcoming): Does Work Quality Differ between the Public and Private Sectors?
+Evidence from Two Online Field Experiments. *Journal of Public Administration Research and Theory*, in press.

 Döring, M & **S. Jilke**. (forthcoming): Cream-Skimming at the frontline: The role of administrative literacy. *Public Administration*, in press.

 Kang, I. & **S. Jilke**. (forthcoming): Mapping out the motivational basis of active representation as intergroup behavior. *Public Administration*, in press.